-Bill Kenney – President, Treasurer
+Bill Kenney – President, Treasurer, Founding Director

-Bill founded the Northern Illinois Historic League in February 2015.
+Bill Kenney founded the Northern Illinois Historic League in February 2015.
 Bill holds a BS in Finance and a Masters in Business Administration from Northern Illinois University in DeKalb.
 Bill has served in a number of capacities involved with Crystal Lake nonprofits dating back over 25 years.
 Some of these include Little League baseball, the CABA Baseball World Series, Crystal Lake Historical Society founding director (along with wife Diana), and office support for the Salvation Army McHenry County Red Kettle seasonal campaign.
 Bill had worked for many years with Zurich-American Insurance in Schaumburg in Finance and Information Technology.
 Bill has substantial background in building and perfecting networks, evidenced by what we see today as the Northern Illinois Historic League.

 Tina Beaird – Director